Get insider access

 Sennheiser HD 280 Pro 2016

 The Sony MDR-7506 are slightly better headphones than the Sennheiser HD 280 Pro 2016.
-While the Sennheiser show a more neutral sound profile, they perform more inconsistently with different people.
-The Sony have a more V-shaped sound profile, but this is more consistent with different users.
+Both headphones have a plastic-heavy construction and feature coiled, non-detachable cables.
+While the Sennheiser have a more balanced sound profile and provide more passive isolation, they also deliver audio more inconsistently.
+The Sony have a more V-shaped sound profile, which is more consistent with different users.
 They're also more comfortable and more portable.

 Audio-Technica ATH-M50x

-The Audio-Technica ATH-M50x are better headphones for neutral sound than the Sony MDR-7506.
-The Audio-Technica will be more comfortable to wear during long listening sessions and they feel better-built.
-Their sound is very good and more accurate than the Sony, especially in the treble.
-Apart from that, the headphones are fairly similar, but you might be able to find the Sony at a cheaper price point, so they might offer better value.
+The Audio-Technica will be more comfortable to wear during long listening sessions and they feel better-built than the Sony MDR-7506.
+Both are tuned for monitoring and recording audio.
+The headphones are fairly similar, but you might be able to find the Sony at a cheaper price point, so they might offer better value, even though the Audio-Technica include swappable cables for longevity.

 Beyerdynamic DT 770 PRO